Book Design

 Skills Quark Xpress, Photoshop and art direction

 The two books, 500 Cupcakes and 500 Cookies, were the first in the ongoing 500 recipe book series.
-I was responsible for the original concept and design of the series.
+I created the original look of the series.

 My brief was to design a stylish small format, practical book series.
 The client also wanted the books to possess gift appeal.
 Each book would contain five hundred recipes and over sixty photographs.
 I worked out a layout that allowed for the one hundred base recipes, photography and four hundred variations, to fit within the page extent.

 It was a challenge to photograph over sixty cupcakes or cookies and make them all look interesting and different.
-I worked with the photographer, Ian Garlick, and we were able to use different props and coloured backgrounds to create a unique look for each recipe.
+I worked with the photographer, Ian Garlick.
+We used different props and coloured backgrounds to create a unique look for each recipe, which prevented the books from becoming boring.

 Asian Flavours